conda/conda/docs/source/user-guide/troubleshooting.rst

        # #   aliases: verify_ssl
        # #   Conda verifies SSL certificates for HTTPS requests, just like a web
        # #   browser.
 By default, SSL verification is enabled, and conda operations
-       # #   will fail if a required url's certificate cannot be verified.
+       # #   will fail if a required URL's certificate cannot be verified.
 Setting
        # #   ssl_verify to False disables certification verification.
 The value for
        # #   ssl_verify can also be (1) a path to a CA bundle file, or (2) a path
        # #   to a directory containing certificates of trusted CA.